ly4467/TACTICAL/README.md

 # TACTICAL

-This repository reports the code and the benchmarks for the paper "Fault Localization of AI-Enabled Cyber-Physical Systems by Exploiting Temporal Neuron Activation", submitted to ICSE 2025.
+This repository reports the code and the benchmarks for the paper "Fault Localization of AI-Enabled Cyber-Physical Systems by Exploiting Temporal Neuron Activation".

 ## Abstract: